Unemployment in Kerala: Unemployment rate

 The Unemployment rate of Kerala is higher than the national average of India.
-The rate among youth between 15–29 years of age stood at 40.5% in Kerala between January–March 2020 as per the Periodic Labour Force Survey (PLFS) published by the Government of India.
+The rate among youth between 15 and 29 years of age stood at 40.5% in Kerala between January and March 2020 as per the Periodic Labour Force Survey (PLFS) published by the Government of India.
 However the national rate was only 21%, according to the survey released on 31 December 2020.
 The PLFS defines unemployment as "The percentage of people unemployed of the total available labour force, both employed and unemployed."
 Overall unemployment rate of Kerala in 2018-19 was 9% according to the PLFS report compared to the national average of 5.8%.
-In 2017-18, the Unemployment rate of Kerala stood at 11.4% while that of India was 6.1%.
-The Economic Review Report tabled in the Kerala Legislative Assembly revealed that the curresponding rate among youth was around 36% in 2018–19, which was again more than twice the national average rate of 17%.
+In 2017–18, the unemployment rate of Kerala stood at 11.4% while that of India was 6.1%.
+The Economic Review Report tabled in the Kerala Legislative Assembly revealed that the corresponding rate among youth was around 36% in 2018–19, which was again more than twice the national average rate of 17%.
 However, rural-urban divide is not seen in the unemployment rate of Kerala, much like that of the other indices of the state, and unlike most of the other states of India.
-The rural rate among youth between 15–29 years of age stood at 35.8% while its urban counterpart was 34.6% in 2018–19.
+The rural rate among youth between 15 and 29 years of age stood at 35.8% while its urban counterpart was 34.6% in 2018–19.